UKCloud/documentation/articles/azure/azs-how-create-key-vault-portal.md

 ---
-title: How to create a Key Vault - Portal | UKCloud Ltd
+title: How to create a Key Vault using the Azure Stack Portal | UKCloud Ltd
 description: Provides help for creating a Key Vault on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson
 toc_rootlink: Users
-toc_sub1: Create a Key Vault
+toc_sub1: How To
-toc_sub2:
+toc_sub2: Create a Key Vault
 toc_sub3:
 toc_sub4:
 toc_title: Create a Key Vault - Portal